 After retirement and prior to election as Beaver County Sheriff Tony has worked as a private contract security officer.

 Tony is an active member of Our Lady of Fatima Catholic Church where he is a Religious Education instructor, teaching 8th graders.
-He is a member of the Knights of Columbus (2nd degree), and was a Chairperson of the successful diocese-wide Campaign for the Church Alive.
+He is a member of the Knights of Columbus (2nd degree).

 Tony is a Life Member of the Fraternal Order of Police and served for four years as the Secretary of Lodge 47.